Special Olympics Canada takes a pass on Prince George

 PRINCE GEORGE — Prince George will not be the host city for the 2030 Special Olympics Canada Summer Games.

-Special Olympics Canada say they are reopening the bidding process in search of a community outside of British Columbia, due to Kelowna being awarded the 2028 Special Olympics Canada Winter Games and their intention on avoiding hosting back to back events in one province.
+Special Olympics Canada say it is reopening the bidding process in search of a community outside of British Columbia, due to Kelowna being awarded the 2028 Special Olympics Canada Winter Games and its intention on avoiding hosting back to back events in one province.